lambdaclass/aleo_lambda_blockchain/README.md

 Will create one specific directory for the configuration of N (default 4, max 10) nodes under directory `localnet`

-For each node it will create `config` and `data` directories to support tendermint function, and an `abci` directory to allow each `snarkvm_abci` instance run in its own directory.
+For each node it will create `config` and `data` directories to support tendermint function, and an `abci` directory to allow each `aleo_abci` instance run in its own directory.

 For each node it will assign a different set of ports for the tendermint and abci processes: For node N, the used ports will be 26{N}56, 26{N}57 and 26{n}58.
 Eg. for node 0 the ports will be 26056, 26057 and 26058.